Imagine you are planning a personal monthly budget.

-Mapping out a financial plan for your coworking business can appear overwhelming at first, but this article will help you with the first step in the right direction.
+Mapping out a financial plan for your coworking business can appear overwhelming at first, but this article will help with the first steps.

-We will go over the most important fixed monthly costs for a coworking business and the dollar estimates associate to these fixed costs.
+We will go over the most important fixed monthly costs for a coworking business and the dollar estimates associated with these fixed costs.

-The goal of this article is to help you determine an average monthly budget for fixed costs so that you can take the first step towards building a sound financial plan for your business.
+The goal: Determine an average monthly budget for fixed costs so that you can take the first step towards building a full-scale financial plan for your business.

-During the initial stages of your business you will have to get your space up and running.
+During the initial stages of launching your main goal is to get your space up and running.

-The costs of setting up vary depending on the size of your space and initial community, and the current condition of the space.
+The costs of setting up vary depending on the size of your space, community, and the current condition of the space.

-It’s difficult to give pricing estimates for these setting up costs as they will vary greatly depending on the size and state of your space and also the needs of your members.
+Pricing estimates for these costs will vary greatly depending on the size and state of your space, but also the needs of your members.

 Rent & Taxes

-If you’re drafting a financial plan you’re probably looking for some solid estimate figures.
-To find a ballpark monthly rent figure for a given area or city, Google will be your best friend.
+If you’re drafting a financial plan you’re probably looking for some solid estimates.
+To find a ballpark monthly rent figure for a given area or city, Google is your best friend.

 The second biggest cost to consider when opening your coworking space is staffing.

-The size of your operation will determine the number of full time and part time staff needed.
-However, it’s crucial to budget at minimum for one community manager.
-A community manager will play a vital role in the daily operations of your business.
+The size of your operation will determine the number of full time and part-time staff needed.
+However, it’s crucial to budget at minimum for one Community Manager, as they will play a vital role in the daily operations of your business.

-To give you an idea of what a high-profile coworking business offers competitive compensation for this role, according to Glass Door, a community manager at WeWork receives an average yearly salary of 60k per year, but can go as high as 73k per year.
+To give you an idea of what a high-profile coworking business offers as compensation for this role, according to Glass Door, a Community Manager at WeWork receives an average yearly salary of 60k per year but can go as high as 73k per year.